pengzhanbo/vuepress-theme-plume/CONTRIBUTING_EN.md

 In the `plugins` directory:

-- `plugin-content-update`: Rewrites the `Content` component and provides the `onContentUpdated` hook.
 - `plugin-search`: Provides full-text fuzzy search functionality for the theme.
 - `plugin-shikiji`: A code highlighting plugin that supports highlight, diff, focus, and error level.
 - `plugin-md-power`: Provides enhanced markdown features.